learn-academy-2020-echo/week-4-assessment-summer-cook/interview-questions.md

   Researched answer:
   Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data and code: data in the form of fields (often known as attributes or properties), and code, in the form of procedures (often known as methods).

+  in OOP, each "thing" is a concept with its own data and methods.

-  OOOP uses objects to represent things.
+  OOP uses objects to represent things.
 Objects could be data structures. and objects hold data about them in attributes.

   functional programming attemps to avoid changing state and mutable data.
 Functional programming works better when there are no boundaries required or when those boundaries are already pre-defined.

+  functional programming has taken a big upswing lately - people think its easier to write code faster with functional programming.

   https://medium.com/@shaistha24/functional-programming-vs-object-oriented-programming-oop-which-is-better-82172e53a526